vishalcloudyuga/dcos-docs/1.8/usage/registry.md

 ## Pull image from local registry

-The Docker registry at registry.marathon.l4lb.thisdcos.directory:5000 is now available for use in your Marathon applications.
-It can be used to launch applications from the GUI or the CLI interfaces.
-Simply use registry.marathon.l4lb.thisdcos.directory:5000 as a prefix for image location.
+The Docker registry at `registry.marathon.l4lb.thisdcos.directory:5000` is now available for use in your Marathon applications.
+It can be used to launch applications from the GUI or the CLI interface.
+Simply use `registry.marathon.l4lb.thisdcos.directory:5000` as a prefix for image location.

 ## More information